Osteopathy services information

 Certificate of Capacity

-A Certificate of Capacity needs to be completed if the injured worker's capacity for work is impacted due to a work related injury or illness.
-For example, where an injured worker's capacity for their pre-injury employment is affected and they have no capacity for any employment or they are fit to work in suitable employment.
+A certificate of capacity needs to be completed if the worker's capacity for work is impacted due to a work related injury or illness.
+For example, due to the injury, they have no capacity for any employment or they can do alternate suitable duties.

 First Certificate of Capacity

-The Certificates of Capacity can be downloaded from and is available as a supplied template for use on a range of clinical management software.
+The 'Certificate of Capacity' form can be downloaded from and is available as a supplied template for use on a range of clinical management software.

 Reporting requirements of osteopaths